JakeRoggenbuck/auto-clock-speed/README.md

    sudo cp ~/.cargo/bin/acs /usr/bin/acs
    ```

-   Note: If you recieve error `linker 'cc' not found`, then you need to install a C compiler (gcc, cmake, etc.) first.
+   Note: If you receive error `linker 'cc' not found`, then you need to install a C compiler (gcc, cmake, etc.) first.

 <hr>